tytydraco/yessleep/out/I_have_been_stalking_my_exgirlfriend_I_have_a_good_reason.md

 I couldn’t move, my breathing started to get heavy and I had to do my best to keep it under control.
 I pretended to be asleep while that thing kept looking at me.
 It felt like I was stuck in that uncomfortable space for hours, but whatever the actual time was, she left after a while.
-When the danger had passed, I was finally able to fall asleep, and did so almost immediately.
+When I felt the danger had passed, I was finally able to fall asleep, and did so almost immediately.

-The next day, I woke up to find myself alone.
-Emma was nowhere to be found, and after calling her and looking for her throughout the house, I found the front door was unlocked.
-I was left wondering why she had left all of a sudden or if she left at all, perhaps she might’ve hid somewhere in the house.
-As a last resort I pulled the video feed from the previous night and fast-forwarded to the point after she went back to bed.

-There, in the cover of darkness, Emma went back to her room and closed the door, standing right next to it for about twenty minutes.
-After that, she went back to where I was and knelt down, grabbing my right arm and giving some sort of kiss—or maybe a small bite—to my wrist.

-She then spoke, but it was somewhat low so I had to re-listen to it over and over again until I was sure of what she said.

-“I knew you were awake, you know?
-You’re lucky this one cares for you so much.”
+I woke up again with a sudden jolt of pain, and found Emma, or the thing masquerading as her, kneeling down and biting down on my left arm.
+I tried pulling away, and she bit down a chunk of skin off without mercy.

+“What is wrong with you?!”
+I asked, the adrenaline quickly rushing through my body as I went on high alert and pushed her away, grabbing the knife with my right hand and pointing it at her while trying to step back.

+Her words came out so desperate, her voice almost guttural and uncanny.

+“I’m sorry, it’s just—just… your fear, it makes me even hungrier…”

+I leaped back onto the couch and put my free hand in the back seat to try and flip around, but the weight I put all of a sudden made the couch fall backwards, and I stumbled sideways onto the floor behind, falling on my left side while the knife flew off my hand and landed nearby, in between me and the front door.

+I looked back and “Emma” leaping at me like an animal, landing next to my left leg and biting into the calf.
+Even through the thick fabric of the pants I was wearing, I felt her teeth sinking into my skin like sharp needles, and while trying to kick at her with my other leg in an awkward way, I used my healthy hand to try and reach the knife.

+Her mouth wouldn’t leave my calf, and it wasn’t until she managed to rip yet another chunk of my flesh, that she finally let me go.
+A hole in my pants with blood soaking into the fabric was the only indication that it was my only chance to leave, as it was clear I couldn’t fight this thing.
+I crawled pathetically towards the knife and picked it up, then leaned against the wall next to the front door to unlock it while the creature, now almost completely feral, struggled trying to spit out the cloth stuck in its teeth.

+The next part was a blur.
+I recall opening the door and crawling out before closing it behind me.
+I think the adrenaline coursing through my veins was working overtime, because next thing I knew, I was running out the street in the middle of the night while the thing chased behind me.
+I don’t know how long that went for, but I’m sure that, had I not closed the door while it was distracted, it would’ve caught up to me before I was saved.

+I didn’t know how this happened, as I lost consciousness when help arrived.
+I woke up a few days later, finding myself with bandages not only on my calf and wrist, but also on my stomach.
+I was told by one of the doctors that the damage I had incurred required surgery, and that there were two officers waiting for me to wake up to take my statement.

-Then, after a sigh, she simply walked out the house and closed the door gently.
-That was the last time I saw “Emma”, three weeks ago.
-I filed a police report and showed the cops some of what I had gathered, leaving out any of my paranormal theories.
-They’ve been looking for her, but have had no luck so far.
-Our mutual friends and her family think she might’ve gone insane after the accident and reached her breaking point.
+I told them what had happened, and fortunately, my phone survived the ordeal with just a few cracks on the screen.
+I showed them some of what I had gathered, leaving out any of my paranormal theories, and told them she began acting crazier and crazier since the accident with her parents.

+After explaining everything, I found out what happened after I fell unconscious: A truck with some college guys coming back from a party stumbled across “Emma” in the middle of the road, digging her teeth into the side of my gut while I was unconscious.
+They said that the car’s headlights startled her, and at that moment they noticed what she was doing.
+They figured she was some sort of junkie and tried to scare her away.
+Fortunately, they had weapons on them, so after a few warning shots, the thing scurried away into the nearby woods.
+The guys called the police and an ambulance for me, and that’s how I ended up in the hospital.

+That was two months ago.
+Since then, government officials came to my home and confiscated my cameras and electronics.
+I didn’t fight them on it, though I was upset I wouldn’t be allowed to have any video evidence of what happened.
+I was told there should be no further issues, but that I should change the locks and get a weapon, just in case.

+The story that was given to the press was that Emma had suffered a mental breakdown and attacked me, but ran off before police could get to where the guys found me, and hadn’t been found since.

-I wish I believed them.
-Since then, five people have gone missing.
-The first three were homeless people, but last week, a cargo worker and a nurse went missing as well.
-I hope it’s just a coincidence, but something tells me that “it” might be involved.
+Nine people have gone missing in that time span.
+The first five were homeless, and sadly, that meant the police didn’t put too much effort in the investigation.
+Two weeks ago, a cargo worker, a nurse and a teacher went missing as well.
+This caused a larger stir in the public, and I hoped it was just a coincidence, but something told me that “it” might be involved.

+Yesterday, I found that there was a new victim in the news.
+It was Ms. Price, whom I returned to for therapy after I recovered enough from surgery.

 Now I find myself alone again, scared of something that might come and try to finish the job.
-I wonder if this is a punishment for all the wrongs I did in the past, if I got a taste of a perfect life just to be taken away by a force of nature, or something more malevolent.
+I wonder if this is a punishment for all the wrongs I did in the past, if I got a taste of a perfect life just to be taken away by a force of nature, or perhaps something more malevolent.

 If someone you love gets in a terrible accident where they’re the only survivors, and they seem to become a different person after that, be careful.